 - Affiliate Window (AWIN)

-- Conversant(formerly Commission Junction)
+- CJ Affiliate (previously Commission Junction)

-I hope you found this review to be insightful in deciding whether or not to join Market Health affiliate network.
+I hope you found this review to be insightful in deciding whether or not to join the Market Health affiliate network.
 Let me know your thoughts or questions below if you have any.